Sunday, 1 July 2018

 24. In the Mausoleum – Beirut

 The Gaslamp Killer is the stage name of a hip hop producer and DJ from California.
-'Nissim' is a reworking of an instrumental track called 'Yekte' by Turkish guitarist Zafer Dilek, which itself seems to have been influenced by a track entitled 'Gurbet' by singer/songwriter Özdemir Erdoğan.
+'Nissim' is a reworking of an instrumental called 'Yekte' by Turkish guitarist Zafer Dilek, which itself seems to have been influenced by a track entitled 'Gurbet' by singer/songwriter Özdemir Erdoğan.
 To capture the flavour of the source material The Gaslamp Killer worked with a guitarist named Amir Yaghmai, who in turn brought in a number of Middle-Eastern musicians he knew to really nail it.
-The tune takes a while to get going, suggesting that it might have worked better further down the playlist, but Spotify introduced me to it very early in 2016.
+The tune takes a while to get going, suggesting it might have worked better further down the playlist, but Spotify introduced me to it early in 2016.

 FEWS are a Swedish band that play post-punk, although 'The Zoo' also echoes the sound of shoegaze.
 It was issued as a single first, in 2015, and then surfaced on the album Means a year later.
 'The Zoo' is reminiscent of British band TOY but with a greater sense of urgency.
-Unfortunately for both acts I get the feeling that the post-punk/garage rock revival has run its course.
+Unfortunately for both acts, I get the feeling that the post-punk/garage rock revival has run its course.
 Or perhaps we’ve reached a state of perpetual revival where nothing ever really goes out of fashion but is recycled again and again by way of the internet.

 There are subtle differences.
-As I said, I detect the hint of shoegaze in FEWS; Le Tigre are quite lo-fi; Traams are sort of punk revival mixed with indie rock, as are the Eddy Current Suppression Ring.
-All emanated from Discover Weekly on Spotify, bar the Eddy Current Suppression Ring which the Australian at work accurately identified as something I might appreciate.
+As I said, I detect the hint of shoegaze in FEWS; Le Tigre are quite lo-fi; Traams are sort of punk revival mixed with indie rock, as are Eddy Current Suppression Ring.
+All emanated from Discover Weekly on Spotify, bar Eddy Current Suppression Ring which the Australian at work accurately identified as something I might appreciate.
 What these songs all have in common is that they’re noisy, loud and faintly aggressive.
 Such sonic qualities can be sustained for only so long.

 The Durutti Column derived their name from the Durruti Column, a phalanx of anarchists who fought against Franco’s Falangists in the Spanish Civil War.
 The name ‘Durruti’ acknowledged one of the column’s most admired commanders, Buenaventura Durruti, who led a pre-emptive attack on General Goded’s barracks in Atarazanas/Drassanes, ensuring that Barcelona remained under Republican control.
 Tony Wilson and Alan Erasmus intended the group as a sort of art statement and set about gathering musicians to implement their vision.
 By the time Wilson and Erasmus had established Factory Records and arranged for The Durutti Column to cut an album, only guitarist Vincent Reilly remained.
 Vini Reilly is one of those talented types who struggle within the music industry (see Syd Barrett, Dan Treacy of the Television Personalities, Lawrence from Felt).
 I’d given his music a go before but didn’t get very far with it.
 Discover Weekly offered up 'Sketch for Summer', which is an oddly beautiful instrumental backed by the sound of tweeting birds.